vconcepcion/level_up_exercises/overlord_rspec/README.md

 ```
 Pending: (Failures listed here are expected and do not affect your suite's status)

-  1) Bomb activation is activated if the correct activation code is entered
+  1) Bomb when it is inactive is activated if the correct activation code is entered
      # Not yet implemented
      # ./spec/bomb_spec.rb:14